Sales Development Representative: The Top 10 Must-Have Skills Every SDR Needs

 6. Time Management & Organization

-🤖 Sales platforms powered by agentic AI can help you eliminate repetitive tasks, freeing up to 70% of your time to focus on building relationships and closing deals.
+Sales platforms powered by agentic AI can help eliminate repetitive tasks, freeing up to 70% of your time to focus on building relationships and closing deals.
+Martal’s AI SDR Platform handles the coordination and automation layer, so your SDRs spend more time in conversations and less time managing sequences manually.

 7. Data-Driven & Technical Savviness